pingcap/community/contributors/workflow.md

 ### Revert a commit

-In case you wish to revert a commit, use the following instructions.
+In case you wish to revert a commit, follow the instructions below:

 If you have upstream write access, please refrain from using the Revert button in the GitHub UI for creating the PR, because GitHub will create the PR branch